streamnative/pulsar_weekly/content/2019/2019-11/2019-11-29-pulsar-weekly.md

     https://lists.apache.org/thread.html/3e61e3e2e75fb3b096744bdb9fb5b16399611c8b5cee4a7b1a95c4de@%3Cdev.pulsar.apache.org%3E

 - [Pulsar][Release] Pulsar 2.5.0 release is progressing.
-There are a few documentation issues to close.
+There are a few open issues related to documentation.
 The first release candidate is expected to be out for voting.

     https://github.com/apache/pulsar/milestone/22